Q300 English Literature BA Undergraduate 2021

 Not only does English studies provide a thorough grounding in literary theory and the ‘great tradition’ of English literature – from Chaucer and Shakespeare through to plays, poems and novels written in the twentieth and twenty-first centuries – but it also offers a wide range of imaginative and carefully designed modules.

-- 1st in The Complete University Guide and the Guardian University Guide 2020.
+- 3rd in The Complete University Guide and The Times and Sunday Times Good University Guide 2021.

 The Department is housed in a Grade II listed building, Hallgarth House and in Elvet Riverside.
 Both buildings are close to the University’s Bill Bryson Library and the special collections in the Palace Green Library.
 The Department has strong links with the Institute of Medieval and Early Modern Studies, the Centre for Seventeenth Century Studies, the Centre for Medical Humanities, the Centre for Poetry and Poetics, which oversees the archive of the distinguished Northumbrian modernist poet, Basil Bunting, and the Institute of Advanced Study.